 In order to attain a conviction on these charges the prosecution bear the onus of proving a number of elements of the charge.
 The law in respect of dangerous driving is far from straight forward and complex issues often arise.
 In these cases it is essential to seek the professional help of an experienced, and determined defence lawyer to guide you through the judicial process and work by your side to achieve a positive outcome for your case.

 If you are have been charged with a traffic or driving offence don’t hesitate to call to law offices of Andrew Williams today.
-For more information regarding traffic law click on the Traffic Law link to this site.
+For more information regarding traffic law browse our website or contact Andrew today.